Kwangyun/Kwangyun.github.io/_posts/2023-06-30-SQLI-RCE-Report.md

 - [**Mitigating SQL Injection Vulnerability**](#section-4)

 ## Outline {#section-0}
 The goal of this write-up is to document and demonstrate SQL Injection vulnerability against the Damn Vulnerable Web Application (DVWA).
 The objective of this attack was to gain a Remote Code Execution (RCE) as `www-data`.
 This report mocks a penetration testing report and a debriefing situation for a client.
+The full presentation to our clients can be seen [Here](https://www.youtube.com/watch?v=GfIFsArNxf4)

 ## Vulnerability Explanation {#section-1}